 - work with make-up and hairstyling

-- any work involving sales, promotions or contact with people.
+- any work involving sales, promotion or contact with people

 What are the chances of getting a job?

 It is difficult to find full-time work as a model in New Zealand because the fashion industry is small.

 Models often have other jobs as their main source of income.

 According to the Census, 69 models worked in New Zealand in 2018.

 Most models are self-employed.
 Most agencies require models to be on a contract that states they can't work with any other agency.

 - Malneek, D, owner, Voda Model Management, careers.govt.nz interview, April 2018.